RN Diploma vs. ADN vs. BSN Degree: What’s the Difference?

 What Is an RN Diploma or Certificate?

-Diplomas and certificate programs were the original formal education option for nurses in the U.S., until the development of nursing associate degrees in the 1950s.
+Diplomas or certificate programs were the original training options for nurses in the U.S. until the development of nursing associate degrees in the 1950s.
 Students earn RN diplomas at hospital nursing schools rather than a college or university.
 Hospitals in some states still offer this traditional training.
+Yet, only 43 accredited diploma programs still exist in the U.S., and their NCLEX-RN pass rates are lower than ADN or BSN programs.

-The advantages to this route include completing the program in 2-3 years and the focus on job readiness.
-However, credits earned often do not transfer to a degree program.
-Opportunities and earning potential may be limited.
+The advantages to this route include completing the program in one year or less and the focus on job readiness.
+However, academic credits earned often do not transfer to a degree program, but some programs may award credit for your nursing experience.
+Job opportunities and earning potential for this path may be limited.

 Admissions requirements to RN diploma programs often include: